marshallflax/vision/README.md

    Clarification of Existing Explanations
    Additional Examples
+  Comprehensive Summary of the Course To Date
+   A Living Document.
+Low friction improvement.
-  Comprehensive Summary of the Course To Date Eliminates Duplicative Creation of Review Materials Natural Opportunities for Active Learning
+   Eliminates Duplicative Creation of Review Materials Natural Opportunities for Active Learning
-   Students Can Draft Additions and Improvements
+   Students Can Draft Additions and Improvements Teacher Updates the Text in Real Time in Response to Questions.
 ```

 As an example of the power of the above tools, let me create an imaginary class and show how they can combine to allow a restructuring of an ordinary class.